Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

 \subsection{Intensity self-calibration}

-We first estimate the time variable instrumental and ionospheric gain, $\mathrm{G_i(t)}$, normalized over all antenna elements of the array.
+We first estimate the time-variable instrumental and ionospheric gain, $\mathrm{G_i(t)}$, normalized over all antenna elements of the array.
 We choose a single frequency ($\nu=\nu_0$) channel for intensity self-calibration and set $\mathrm{B_{i}(\nu_0)}=1$.
 We write Eq. \ref{eq:decomposed_me} as

-where,
+where

 is the apparent model visibility for a single spectral channel after intensity self-calibration.